 The blood vessels and blood are the highways that transport sugar from where it is either taken in (the stomach) or manufactured (in the liver) to the cells where it is used (muscles) or where it is stored (fat).
 Sugar cannot go into the cells by itself.
 The pancreas releases insulin into the blood, which serves as the helper, or the "key," that lets sugar into the cells for use as energy.

 When sugar leaves the bloodstream and enters the cells, the blood sugar level is lowered.
 Without insulin, or the "key," sugar cannot get into the body's cells for use as energy.
 This causes sugar to rise.
 Too much sugar in the blood is called "hyperglycemia" (high blood sugar).

 There are two main types of diabetes: type 1 and type 2:

 Other types of diabetes might result from pregnancy (gestational diabetes), surgery, use of certain medicines, various illnesses and other specific causes.

 Gestational diabetes occurs when there is a high blood glucose level during pregnancy.
 As pregnancy progresses, the developing baby has a greater need for glucose.
 Hormone changes during pregnancy also affect the action of insulin, which brings about high blood glucose levels.

 Pregnant women who have a greater risk of developing gestational diabetes include those who:

 Blood glucose levels usually return to normal after childbirth.
-However, women who have had gestational diabetes have an increased risk of developing Type 2 diabetes later in life.
+However, women who have had gestational diabetes have an increased risk of developing type 2 diabetes later in life.

 The causes of diabetes are not known.
-The following factors may increase your chance of getting diabetes:
+The following risk factors may increase your chance of getting diabetes:

 It is important to note that sugar itself does not cause diabetes.
 Eating a lot of sugar can lead to tooth decay, but it does not cause diabetes.